daviskregers/notes/AWS/Cognito/Cognito Federated Identity Pool.md

     - Get temporary AWS credentials back from the Federated Identity Pool
     - These credentials come with a pre-defined [[IAM policy]] stating their permissions
 - Example
-    - provide (temporary) access to write to S3 bucket using Facbook Login
+    - provide (temporary) access to write to S3 bucket using Facebook Login
 - Note
     - Web Identity Federation is an alternative to using [[Programming/AWS/Cognito/AWS Cognito]] but AWS recommends against it.